 To reconcile your values and your spending, create a list of things that you really value — things that truly make you happy, that bring value to your life and your relationships, and make your life easier.

-Once you have created a list with your values, make room in your budget for them and ruthlessly cut out other items that are unnecessary.
+Once you have created a list with your values, make room in your budget for them and ruthlessly cut out other unnecessary items.
 For example, my priorities are getting out of debt and traveling.
 Because of these big priorities, I choose to live a minimal life.
-I live in a studio apartment with my partner, don't have a car, don't have a TV, nor any pets.
+I live in a studio apartment with my partner and don’t have a car, don’t have a TV or any pets.
 Would I enjoy some of the things I choose to live without?
 Sure.
 Would they make my life more convenient?
 Sometimes.
-But I don't need them and they don't offer the same value as getting out of debt and traveling do.
+But I don’t need them and they don’t offer the same value as getting out of debt and traveling do.

 An exercise that helps me stay focused on spending on my values, is realizing that spending money is a political act.
 Every time you spend money, you are supporting something or someone.
 Who or what do you want to support?
 This exercise helps me be more intentional with my spending and support the things I love in my life.